 Information security is really about IT governance, which is a multifaceted practice involving policy creation, enforcement and ongoing risk mitigation.
 A critical component of a security/governance program is identity and access management. is more than a decade old -- several decades if you look at the basis of what it's trying to accomplish.
 Yet, given the benefits of IAM, it's not quite as pervasive in the enterprise as one would expect.

 One of the most important identity and access management benefits is the ability to simplify the complicated.
 Enterprise identities have evolved beyond standard user accounts.
 Take a holistic view of identities across the typical organization and you'll find there are many types of identities to be managed.
-Among them:
+Among them are the following:

 - IoT systems